Leverage Gym Exercises

 Website (cheaper on Walmart.com)

-This machine works well for training your side and top muscles of your shoulder.
+This machine works well for training the side and top muscles of your shoulder.

 Learn more about the muscles worked